APIdia-net/apidia.net/README.md

 We suggest that feature requests and ideas for improvement are directed to [discussions](https://github.com/APIdia-net/apidia.net/discussions) rather than to issues.

-As of this writing, this repository is empty.
-Eventually, it will host some publicly relevant documentation and config data for APIdia, such that users can contribute adjustments via pull requests.
+The config folder of this repository can host custom configurations for projects on APIdia.
+For every doc profile on APIdia, a similar subfolder as on the website can be rooted under the config folder and contain several config files.
+These files are taken into account for future builds and can be edited by users via pull requests.